-What does Project Artemis do?
+What does the anti-grooming tool do?

-Project Artemis is a technique that scans text-based chats for possible grooming, allowing individual companies to monitor potential grooming and report it to law enforcement.
+This is a technique that scans text-based chats for possible grooming, allowing individual companies to monitor potential grooming and report it to law enforcement.

-Project Artemis will help to disrupt the sexual abuse of children and enable organizations to report grooming on platforms where it has been implemented.
+It will help to disrupt the sexual abuse of children and enable organizations to report grooming on platforms where it has been implemented.

-Who can use Project Artemis?
+Who can use the anti-grooming tool?

 Technology companies with a chat function who are seeking to protect children from online predation on their platforms can apply for cost-free use of the technique.
 Law enforcement and non-governmental organizations (NGOs) are also eligible to apply.

-What’s next for Project Artemis?
+What’s next for the anti-grooming tool?

 As Thorn CEO Julie Cordua told The Verge, “it’s about time platforms move away from the failed practices of self-policing and toward proactive prevention of child grooming and abuse.”

-Project Artemis is not a complete solution, but it is a major step forward in becoming proactive in this fight.
+This technique is not a complete solution, but it is a major step forward in becoming proactive in this fight.
 Every piece of tech added to our digital toolbox increases the impact of Thorn’s technology-based approach—and as we add tools, we also sharpen them and make them stronger.

 We can eliminate child sexual abuse from the Internet—working as a team to build and implement cutting-edge technology are significant building blocks in creating a world where children can be safe, curious, and happy.

-Project Artemis is a significant milestone, but it’s also just the beginning.
+This is a significant milestone, but it’s also just the beginning.